 Join the TH264 Lighting Design 1 class and professor Price Johnston as they showcase a unique approach to teaching lighting, sound, and projection design by utilizing Harmonix’s video game, Rock Band.
 See how the article “How I Did That: Rock and Load with Rock Band” — Live Design Magazine, has spawned scores of universities across […]

-The Pre-College Percussion Camp includes instruction on how to prepare and audition successfully toward acceptance as a collegiate music major.
+Percussion Camp for high school students includes instruction on how to prepare and audition successfully toward acceptance as a collegiate music major.
 The workshop focuses on the four primary percussion instruments: Mallets (2 and 4 mallet), Timpani, Snare Drum, and Drum Set, as well as insight on applications, scholarships, equipment, and student skills.

 We welcome the world-famous Canadian Brass to campus for a fun and intensive masterclass just ahead of their evening concert with Joel Bacon (organ) as part of CSU Organ Week.
 Canadian Brass will share their ideas and perspectives on performance, air and sound production, listening and communicating with one another and the audience, and connecting […]

 In a very special appearance, the Canadian Brass, along with Joel Bacon and Ken Cowan perform works for organ and brass.
 Half of the concert will feature the organ with the Canadian Brass performing the remainder of the program.
 Tickets will go on sale later in the semester.